-Rear Fender / Fender Flair Removal
+Rear Fender / Fender Flare Removal

 1. Remove the four T27 Torx screws (Item 1).
-Remove the three plastic rivets on the lower side of the fender flair.Remove the three plastic rivets on the lower side of the rear fender flair.
+Remove the three plastic rivets on the lower side of the rear fender flare.

-- 2. Remove the fender flair (Item 2) from the vehicle. - 3.
+- 2. Remove the fender flare (Item 2) from the vehicle. - 3.
 Remove the four plastic rivets (one of them hidden on the inside) retaining the rear fender. - 4.
 Remove the one T-40 Torx screw on the top rear of the fender. - 5.
 Remove it from the vehicle.